Travis Kelce: Early life

-Kelce was born on October 5, 1989, in Westlake, Ohio.
-His father, Ed Kelce, is a former sales representative in the steel industry, and his mother, Donna, is a former bank executive.
-Travis's older brother is Jason Kelce, who played center for the Philadelphia Eagles for 13 seasons.

-He is of Croatian descent through his mother, whose ancestors were from Brod Moravice and Velike Drage in the Gorski Kotar region, near the Slovenian border.
+Travis Michael Kelce was born on October 5, 1989, in Westlake, Ohio.
+He is the younger son of Ed Kelce, a former sales representative in the steel industry, and Donna Kelce (née Blalock), a former bank executive.
+His older brother is Jason Kelce, who played center for the Philadelphia Eagles for 13 seasons.
+The brothers are of partial Croatian descent through their mother, whose ancestors were from Brod Moravice and Velike Drage in the Gorski Kotar region, near the Slovenian border, with their maternal great-grandmother Marie Stajduhar acknowledged to have been born to Croatian immigrants.
+Their other maternal great-grandmother, Helen Henrietta Sadlowski, was born to Polish immigrants, while a maternal great-grandfather named Frank Petranek was born to Czech immigrants.

 Kelce attended Cleveland Heights High School in his hometown of Cleveland Heights, Ohio, where he played football, basketball, and baseball.
 He was a three-year letter winner as quarterback for the Tigers.
 As a senior in 2007, he ran for 1,016 yards and 10 touchdowns and threw for 1,523 yards, 21 touchdowns, and eight interceptions.
 His 2,539 yards of total offense garnered him All-Lake Erie League honors.

 College career

-Considered a two-star recruit by Rivals.com, Kelce accepted a scholarship offer from the University of Cincinnati over offers from Akron, Eastern Michigan, and Miami (OH).
+Considered a two-star recruit by Rivals.com, Kelce accepted a scholarship offer from the University of Cincinnati over offers from University of Akron, Eastern Michigan, and Miami University.
 He joined his brother, Jason Kelce, who was the starting left guard for the Bearcats.
 After redshirting in 2008, he appeared in 11 games in 2009, playing at tight end and quarterback out of the wildcat formation.
 He tallied eight rushes for 47 yards and two touchdowns and had one reception for three yards.
 He was suspended for the 2010 season after testing positive for marijuana, a violation of team rules.
 Returning for the 2011 season, he played tight end, recording 13 catches totaling 150 yards and two touchdowns.
 In 2012, his last collegiate season, he set personal season highs in receptions (45), receiving yards (722), yards per receptions (16.0), and receiving touchdowns (8).
 Kelce earned first-team all-conference honors and in March 2013, was named the College Football Performance Awards Tight End of the Year.
 Kelce graduated in 2022 with a Bachelor of Interdisciplinary Studies degree, he received his diploma during an April 2024 podcast event at the Fifth Third Arena with his brother Jason.